 As of the date of this report, the Company's full-service hotels, which never closed, are operating.
-The Company has accessed funding from the US Government under the PPP for its full-service hotels, a portion of which may be forgiven under certain circumstances, and which may offset certain expenses incurred by the full-service hotels.
-Average occupancy during the three months ended March 31, 2021 was 34% compared to 36% during the three months ended March 31, 2021 and the three months ended March 31, 2020.
-Occupancy, which is partially driven by group meetings and weddings, was significantly impacted during the three months ended March 31, 2021 and the three months ended March 31, 2020.
-This had a material impact on the Company's financial results.
-Combined NOI for the three months ended March 31, 2021 was \$820 compared to NOI of negative \$2,060 for the three months ended March 31, 2020.
-The improvement in NOI was due to expense management initiatives put in place, coupled with government assistance received and improving occupancy trends during March 2021.
+The Company has accessed funding from the US government under the PPP for its full-service hotels, a portion of which may be forgiven under certain circumstances, and which may offset certain expenses incurred by the full-service hotels.
+Average occupancy during the third quarter of 2021 was 49% compared to 23% during the third quarter of 2020.
+The improving trend continued through October 2021, with the combined properties achieving occupancy of 51% compared to 23% in October 2020.
+Occupancy, which is partially driven by group meetings and weddings, is showing signs of improvement, but has not yet returned to normalized levels.
+This continues to have an impact on the Company's financial results.
+Combined net operating income for the three and nine months ended September 30, 2021 was \$3,428 and \$7,059 compared to net operating loss of \$178 and \$4,280 for the three and nine months ended September 30, 2021 was due to improved occupancy throughout the year, coupled with expense management initiatives put in place and government assistance received.
 If restrictions are not further relaxed and/or if government restrictions are renewed, the hotel's financial results may be materially affected and may have a material impact on the Company's future results.